sayefdeen/lab06-301-city_explorer_api/README.md

 ## Overview

-A web site to test how we can request data from a JSON file within out project.
+A web site to test how API works

 ## Getting Started